 As a lawyer who deals with people accused of lying about separation for food stamps and Medicaid, I frequently hear people claim that a man is not a part of the household.
+As a general rule, lying about separation usually results in the DSS finding out and bringing a case against you.
 Here are some of the frequently asked questions and the relevant DSS Medicaid and SNAP rules.

 Q: My husband does not live in the house.
 He lives in his own house, by his father, mother, both parents or aunt or uncle or even girlfriend.
 Is he a part of the household?